balasulr/balasulr.github.io/final-project-post.md

 (195, 24)
 ```

-### Data Summary Insight
-- Data has 195 rows and 24 columns
+Data has 195 rows and 24 columns

 ### Code:
 ```python